 Out of all browsers, Google Chrome stood out as the most troublesome.
 Most of the tests I made with this browser did not finish successfully.
 First, I had issues with the browser crashing in the middle of testing.
 I reinstalled Chrome and the problem was fixed.
 Then, many tests simply did not end well and Peacekeeper was not able to record the results, for unknown reasons.
 Also, during most tests, the screen of my laptop was becoming active at random intervals, as if mouse or keyboard movements were detected.
 I found this strange, as my laptop was simply sitting on a table, not bothered by anyone.
 This lowered the battery lifetime when testing Google Chrome, as the screen consumed more energy than in the tests made with other browsers.
 Again, the cause for this behavior is unknown and it was encountered only when testing Google Chrome.

-Anyway, if you really want to compare the performance of browser, just visit web pages and web pages….
-Then, you will notice Chrome actually is not only the fastest, but also probably the most battery efficient.
-Browser is built for browsing, not for testing.
+Anyway, if you really want to compare the performance of the browser, just visit web pages and web pages….
+Then, you will notice Chrome actually is not only the fastest but also probably the most battery efficient.
+The browser is built for browsing, not for testing.